openshift/installer/installer/README.md

 #### Regenerate or Repair Vendored Code

-Should you need to regenerate or repair the vendored code en-mass from their source repositories, you can run the same steps above under "Revendor the dependencies:".
+Should you need to regenerate or repair the vendored code en-mass from their source repositories, you can run the same steps above under "Revendor the dependencies".